MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/security.md

 # Security recommendations for AI workloads on Azure

 This article offers security recommendations for organizations running AI workloads on Azure.
-It focuses on Azure AI platform-as-a-service (PaaS) solutions, including Azure AI Studio, Azure OpenAI, Azure Machine Learning, and Azure AI Services.
+It focuses on Azure AI platform-as-a-service (PaaS) solutions, including Azure AI Foundry, Azure OpenAI, Azure Machine Learning, and Azure AI Services.
 It covers both generative and nongenerative AI workloads.

 As AI becomes more integrated into business operations, protecting these resources from potential threats is crucial to maintain data integrity and compliance.
 Applying standardized security baselines and following well-architected frameworks helps organizations safeguard their AI infrastructure against vulnerabilities.